laro/Cilia/Comparision/Cilia.md

     - `for i in 0..<words.size() { ... }`
     - `for i in [5, 7, 11, 13] { ... }`
     - `for word in words { ... }`

+Corresponding examples for C++, Cpp2, Carbon, Rust, Swift, and Kotlin are given [separately](/comparison/).